ti-cortex-m4/demo-java-completablefuture/doc/article.md

 2. a _reading_ thread waits (in a blocking or non-blocking way) until the future is completed normally or exceptionally
 3. a _completing_ thread completes the future and unblocks the _reading _thread

 Besides 5 methods implemented from the `Future` interface and 43 methods implemented from the `Future` interface, the `CompletableFuture` class itself defines 30 public methods.
-These methods can be divided into two groups by their purpose:
+These methods can be divided into five groups by their purpose:

 *   methods to create futures
-*   methods to check the status of futures
+*   methods to verify futures
 *   methods to complete futures
 *   methods to get results of futures
 *   methods for bulk futures operations